dr-m/hellovm/README.md

 The MCJIT interface has been tested on various platforms with LLVM 9, 11, 13, 14, 15.

-The ORCv2 interface has been tested on LLVM 13, 14, 15.
+The ORCv2 interface has been tested with LLVM 13, 14, 15.
-When built with LLVM 13, it will leak memory, because `llvm::orc::ExecutionSession::removeJITDylib()` is not available there.
+When built with LLVM 13, the C++ version will leak memory, because `llvm::orc::ExecutionSession::removeJITDylib()` is not available there.

 The CMake tooling is optional and possibly incomplete.